Open Accessibility Menu

 Affecting both men and women, lung cancer is the second most common cancer (discounting skin cancer) and a leading cause of cancer death in both sexes according to the American Cancer Society.
 The good news: Many lung cancers can be prevented since they are related to smoking, second-hand smoke, and sometimes, radon exposure or other environmental factors.

 There is no doubt that lung cancer can be a serious disease.
 However, those with lung cancer found at an early stage can be treated successfully.
-While signs and symptoms may not occur at an early stage, being proactive and knowing the risk factors can help you, and your doctor, determine if testing is needed.
+While signs and symptoms may not occur at an early stage, being proactive and knowing the risk factors can help you, and your doctor, determine if a lung cancer screening is needed.

 Symptoms of Lung Cancer